briansjkim/job-tracker/README.md

 https://jobify-8nrt.onrender.com/

+Note: App loadup does take a while due to it being deployed on the free plan

 ### About The Project
 Jobify is a MERN stack application used to make tracking your job search more organized